phunanon/uMod/README.md

   - use typed SQL
 - censor GlobalChat (might already be done)
 - censor fake user
-- ticket custom reasons and closure summaries
-- EnforceRule suggestions (e.g. if they've already been warned in the past week, timeout instead)
 - delete global messages that uMod deleted itself?
-- keep track of record most users in vc
-- vc leaderboard (minutes)

 ## To host it yourself